HarleyKatz/gene-api-examples/README.md

 # Example code for querying the gene API

 Querying the gene API requires both a username and password.
-To request access to the API, contact David Bick.
+To request access to the API, fill out the contact form [here](https://www.rx-genes.com/contact-us/).

 To query the API, first obtain a JWT token via the authentication endpoint.
 For example: